nicolasferey/dualbootmacbookpro2009/README.md

 You can install now or later bootcamp driver using Compatibility Mode Windows 2007.
 Nvidia drivers are ok, on the contrary to a EFI boot install of Windows 10, the necessite a lot a complicated tweek to make it works.

-Website for Bootcamp Windows 10 driver for Macbook Pro 5.2 : [https://www.driverscape.com/manufacturers/apple/laptops-desktops/macbookpro5%2C2/19724](https://www.driverscape.com/manufacturers/apple/laptops-desktops/macbookpro5%2C2/19724)
+Website for Bootcamp Windows 10 driver for Macbook Pro 5.2 : [https://www.driverscape.com/manufacturers/apple/laptops-desktops/macbookpro5%2C2/19724](https://www.driverscape.com/manufacturers/apple/laptops-desktops/macbookpro5%2C2/19724) or the excellent project Brigadier [https://github.com/timsutton/brigadier](https://github.com/timsutton/brigadier).

-Chack that Windows boot correctly using the ```alt``` or ```option``` key before starting
+Check that Windows boot correctly using the ```alt``` or ```option``` key before starting.

+## Create a boot loader rEFInd for secure boot before installing Debian 12

+It's strongly advice to set up a USB key with et rEFIng boot loader [https://www.rodsbooks.com/refind/](https://www.rodsbooks.com/refind/) as secure boot, to be able to boot in case of erasing of windows boot loader or to correct grub boot loader mistakes on Debian 12.

 ## Install Debian 12 in expert mode